 - Learn what dishes and snacks are being served.
 You can help your child choose what foods to eat, or you may decide to send your own diabetes-friendly treats.

 - Ask about the program's schedule.
-Your child may be more active during these events, or she may eat at different times than normal, which could affect her blood sugar levels.
+Your child may be more active during these events, or they may eat at different times than normal, which could affect their blood sugar levels.

 6. Have an Emergency Plan